 Our approach to evaluating digital innovation in health and care

-Over the past five years we have refined an approach to evaluating the development, delivery and impact and sustainability of digital interventions.
-Our approach is especially suited to relational digital services and projects where simple measures of engagement or task success are not enough by themselves to understand the impact of the work.
+Our approach to clarifying and evaluating digital approaches, informed by our work evaluating the impact of our own software OutNav, is suited to these kinds of relational (i.e. about people) digital services and projects, where simple measures of engaging with the technology or task success are not enough to understand the impact of the work.

-We have put this learning into practice in a range of key digital developments:
+We have put our learning into practice in a range of key digital developments:

-Digital Health and Social Care Innovation Centre, University of Strathclyde
+Digital Health and Social Care Innovation Centre (DHI)

-We are working with DHI as they take an embedded, outcome focused approach to evaluate three aspects of their work:
+We have been working with DHI as they take an embedded, outcome focused approach to evaluate three aspects of their work: